tclv/SBD-Lab2/doc/manual.md

 Apache Spark
 ============

 For this assignment we will use Python 3 in cooperation with Apache Spark.
 The reason we’re using Python (rather than Scala or Java) is the availability of WARC parsing libraries in Python.
 Every student is free to implement this in his/her language of choice, but the examples will given in Python.
-Installing Apache Spark (and PySpark) should be straightforward on any Unix based system by using your system’s package manager (apt-get, yum, pacman, brew, etc.).
+Installing Apache Spark (and PySpark) should be straightforward on any Unix based system by using your system’s package manager (apt-get, yum, pacman, brew, etc.) and pip for PySpark, or follow the instructions on the [Spark overview page](https://spark.apache.org/docs/latest/).
 We will be using Python 3, which might not be the default Python Apache Spark uses.
 This can be verified by running PySpark.
 Ensure that the Spark executables are in your path and run the following:

     ~ pyspark
     Python 2.7.13 (default, Jun  5 2017, 14:24:39)